U.S. House riot panel recommends contempt charge for two more ex-Trump aides

 Register now for FREE unlimited access to Reuters.com

-The seven Democratic and two Republican members of the House of Representatives Select Committee approved a report recommending the criminal charge against Meadows by a 9-0 vote.
-There was no immediate word on when the full, Democratic-led House would vote to approve the resolution.
+The seven Democratic and two Republican members of the House of Representatives Select Committee approved a report recommending the criminal charges against Navarro and Scavino by a 9-0 vote, sending the matter for consideration by the full House of Representatives.

 Register now for FREE unlimited access to Reuters.com